 Learn more and sign up.

 Teach your students about service and hunger in Oregon by bringing your class to OFB!
 Volunteering builds compassion, self-esteem, and teamwork.
 Student volunteers work together to repackage bulk food donations, from apples to oats, into family size portions.
 This food then stocks the shelves of food pantries, meal sites, and other hunger-relief agencies.
-While at Oregon Food Bank, your class will also take a tour of our food warehouse and learn about hunger in Oregon.

 - Each individual classroom is limited to four shifts per year so that we can accommodate as many school groups as possible.